Early Years Foundation Stage Curriculum Overview / Policy

 Internal moderation occurs each term and all Early Years staff look at observations and the step it links to in the Vale of Evesham School Early Support Assessment Framework.
 Where possible we also take part in Network meetings with the other special schools in Worcestershire with Early Years classes.
 As well as this we are developing links with other schools in the trust with Early Years and SEN. This moderation will form part of the supervision staff receive.

 Children have Individual learning intents set by the class teacher and these are reviewed termly.
 These are set from information provided by the assessment and will inform planning.
 These targets will link with a child’s EHCP (once the final copy has been received by the school).

 Monitoring will include: learning walks, lesson observations, scrutiny of Tapestry, learning journeys, planning, BSPs, Risk Assessments and Safe systems of work, targets / next steps.
 SLT and Heads of Phase or Curriculum will take part in the monitoring of all classes.

 Pastoral Information for Early Years

 First Aid and Medicines Management

 There will be a minimum of 1 paediatric qualified first aider in each Early Years class and they can also access support from other paediatric first aiders in school.
 There must be a qualified Paediatric first aider with the group when they go off the school site.
 Pupils with medical issues and medication will have a red folder with care plans and record of medication given.
 These will be kept in class and medication is locked in the medicine cabinet in the class.
 Early Years classes will follow the school’s medication policies.

 Each phase meeting mental health issues for pupils are raised and discussed.
 We record ACEs using sleuth and CPOMs to inform staff of these in the future.
 We follow the school procedure for mental health.
-Some Early Years staff will have training in trauma and attachment as well as mental health.
+Some Early Years staff will have training in understanding trauma and attachment as well as mental health needs with young children.